India's 1st IRDAI Approved Insurance Web Aggregator

 What are the symptoms?

-Those infected by Zika virus report a mild fever, joint pain, skin rash, and conjunctivitis.
+Those infected by the Zika virus report mild fever, joint pain, skin rash, and conjunctivitis.
 Other common symptoms are muscle pain and headache.
 It takes about a week to show symptoms after first contracting the virus.
 The disease however is not fatal and those infected rarely need to be hospitalized.
 But just recently Colombia has reported three Zika-related deaths.
-Although the deaths weren’t caused directly by the Zika virus but the victims had contracted a related disease called ‘Guillan-Barre’ syndrome and all three tested positive for Zika virus.
+Although the deaths weren’t caused directly by the Zika virus the victims had contracted a related disease called ‘Guillan-Barre’ syndrome and all three tested positive for the Zika virus.

 Is there a cure and diagnosis?

 There is no vaccination or medicines to cure or prevent the disease.
 However, it can be diagnosed through PCR (polymerase chain reaction) and blood tests.
 Acetaminophen medicine reduces fever and pain.
-Heath experts advise against taking any aspirin and other non-steroidal anti-inflammatory drugs.
+Health experts advise against taking any aspirin and other non-steroidal anti-inflammatory drugs.

 Prevention